-- The customer's identity;

-- Background;

-- Investment history;

-- Source of investable funds;

-- The names of any persons authorized to act on behalf of the customer; and

-- Any limits on their authority that the customer establishes.
+- Investment history; - Source of investable funds; - The names of any persons authorized to act on behalf of the customer; and - Any limits on their authority that the customer establishes.

 The KYC requirement is not tied to a recommendation of investments or investment strategies; rather, it arises at the beginning of a customer-broker relationship and continues through the end of that relationship.
 Therefore, registered representatives are responsible for making certain that their customers' essential facts are current at all times.